-Name Age Position Aristides J. Pittas 54 Chairman, President and CEO; Class A Director Dr. Anastasios Aslidis 54 CFO and Treasurer; Class A Director Aristides P. Pittas 62 Vice Chairman; Class A Director Stephania Karmiri 46 Secretary Panagiotis Kyriakopoulos 53 Class B Director George Skarvelis 53 Class B Director George Taniskidis 53 Class C Director Gerald Turner 66 Class C Director (until June 24, 2013) Apostolos Tamvakakis 62 Class C Director (since June 25, 2013) Tim Gravely 36 Series B Director (since January 31, 2014)
+Name Age Position Aristides J. Pittas 55 Chairman, President and CEO; Class A Director Dr. Anastasios Aslidis 55 CFO and Treasurer; Class A Director Aristides P. Pittas 63 Vice Chairman; Class A Director Stephania Karmiri 47 Secretary Panagiotis Kyriakopoulos 54 Class B Director George Skarvelis 54 Class B Director George Taniskidis 54 Class C Director Apostolos Tamvakakis 63 Class C Director (since June 25, 2013) Tim Gravely 37 Series B Director (since January 31, 2014)

 Aristides J. Pittas has been a member of our Board of Directors and our Chairman and Chief Executive Officer since our inception on May 5, 2005.
 He has also been a member of the Board of Managers of Euromar since its inception on March 25, 2010.
 Since 1997, Mr. Pittas has also been the President of Eurochart, our affiliate.
 Eurochart is a shipbroking company specializing in chartering and selling and purchasing ships.
-Since January 1995, Mr. Pittas has been the President and Managing Director of Eurobulk, our affiliated ship management company.
+Since January 1995,

+Mr. Pittas has been the President and Managing Director of Eurobulk, our affiliated ship management company.
 He resigned as Managing Director of Eurobulk in June 2005.
 Eurobulk is a ship management company that provides ocean transportation services.
 From September 1991 to December 1994, Mr. Pittas was the Vice President of Oceanbulk Maritime SA, a ship management company.
 From March 1990 to August 1991, Mr. Pittas served both as the Assistant to the General Manager and the Head of the Planning Department of Varnima International SA, a shipping company operating tanker vessels.
 From June 1987 until February 1990, Mr. Pittas was the head of the Central Planning department of Eleusis Shipyards S.A.
 From January 1987 to June 1987, Mr. Pittas served as Assistant to the General Manager of Chios Navigation Shipping Company in London, a company that provides ship management services.
-From December 1985 to January 1987, Mr. Pittas worked in the design department of Eleusis Shipyards S.A. where he focused on shipbuilding and ship repair.
-Mr. Pittas has a B.Sc. in Marine Engineering from University of Newcastle - Upon-Tyne and a MSc in both Ocean Systems Management and Naval Architecture and Marine Engineering from the Massachusetts Institute of Technology.
+From December 1985 to January 1987, Mr. Pittas has a B.Sc. in Marine Engineering from University of Newcastle - Upon-Tyne and a MSc in both Ocean Systems Management and Naval Architecture and Marine Engineering from the Massachusetts Institute of Technology.